momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

    - Run the commands sequentially to execute the analysis.

 ### 3. Load Input Dataset:
-   - Execute lines in "main_script.R" to load the input dataset into R as `data_sample`.
+   - Execute the following lines to load the input dataset into R as `data_sample.`:
      ```R
       # Get the directory path of the main_script.R
       script_dir <- dirname(rstudioapi::getActiveDocumentContext()$path)